 As you practice smoothing out your heart rhythms, you balance your nervous system and you influence your emotional, mental and physical health.
 As you synchronize the various systems in your body this ultimately leads to a body that works more efficiently.
 This consumes less energy, just as a well-tuned car does.
 That's powerful!
 It's meaningful - not only for you, but the people who love you.
 When you feel better, you do better.

 When you see how your thoughts and emotions impact your heart rhythm pattern, you quickly understand the importance of making this practice a part of your stress busting strategy.

 Plug up those energy drains!

-Please call or email, to purchase the emWave® (above) or to take a stress coaching course.
+Please contact me to purchase the emWave® (above) or to take a stress coaching course.

 emWave and Personal Stress Reliever are registered trademarks of Quantum Intech, Inc.